NicodemusGurion/nicodemusgurion.github.io/_posts/Reading the Quran 2.md

 tags: [Islam, Quran, Reading the Quran]
 ---

 Al-Bararah, or "The Cow" is the second Surah of the Quran.
 It's the longest surah with 286 verses.
 It's hard to pinpoint exactly what it's about because the author jumps back and forth between topics like a rabid squirrel.
 A lot of of it seems to be self-glazing where Allah emphasizes just how freaking awesome he is and how much of a stupid meanie-head and loser everyone is who doesn't like him.
+Between that is mixed in random out of context stories and laws on random topics.
 All in all this surah reads like the ramblings of a schizophrenic patient in a mental institute.
+So many things are out of context that it is pretty much impossible to understand what is going on unless you have this previous knowledge.
+I will try to keep up and count how many times he haphazardly changes topic and references off topic subjects.

-The second chapter of the Quran is a massive 286 verses!
+This chapter is massive with 286 verses.
 So this article will be long.
 I'll try to cut out as much text as possible to keep it shorter.

 [TOC]